 Contemporary or Traditional, Classic or Post-Tribal?

 “They don’t consider us traditional because we use different types of tools and different ideas like setting stones in pots – they didn’t do that a long time ago.
 And if they did, it was on fetish bowls.
-I set in heishe, mother-of-pearl, silver, pipestone, precious stones, and beaded medallions.”
+I set in hei-she, mother-of-pearl, silver, pipestone, precious stones, and beaded medallions.”

 All About the Surface

 The designs on their pottery were initially derived from Santa Clara pottery.
 The avanyu and feather patterns are among the most classic.
-Art also referenced the pre-historic Mimbres pottery from the 1100’s for designs on his pottery as well.
-Some his imagery certainly comes from his Kiowa background and their cultural stories.
-What is interesting to note on his work is not only the choice of imagery, but the way it is put together.
+Art also referenced the pre-historic Mimbres pottery from the 1100s for designs on his pottery as well.
+Some of his imagery certainly comes from his Kiowa background and their cultural stories.
+What is interesting to note on his work is not only the choice of imagery but the way it is put together.
 Early on Art used the classic linear placement of designs on the pottery.
 However, this quickly evolved and imagery flowed from top to bottom or in bursts of patterns on the surface.
 Simple medallion designs might also be set with color dots to enhance the pattern.

 Art said of his designs, “My basic designs are derived from simple curves and angles and straight likes like the Hopi use.”
 As such, Art’s use of designs that are non-pueblo or even non-Kiowa would seem to classify him as a “non-traditional potter”.

 One distinctive outside influence on Art’s designs was M.C.
 Escher.
 Art said of his work, “I love his ideas with insects.
 The Mimbres people in a sense were along the same line but they were more like a realistic area.
 But his idea of insects with one running one way and you look and there’s another design where positive and negative spaces are being taken up continuously.
 It’s a great idea.
 It’s like sometimes I get carried away with my carvings, but with this new idea of using positive and negative spaces that really sounds neat.
-If you’ve got a small are to work with, just think what you could do with the whole area.
+If you’ve got a small area to work with, just think about what you could do with the whole area.
 The areas where you usually put your texture, just like a background, well that background can become a design too.
 I don’t think I’ve seen anybody do any positive and negative (using the mirror effect Escher has) either using the mirror effect or like where he has a bird flying one way and under his wings is another bird in the negative area”.

 As early as 1973 Art began to “two-tone” his pieces to create a black-and-sienna coloration.
 This technique was originated and then perfected by Popovi Da and Tony Da round 1968.
 The black and sienna coloration worked nicely on both larger and smaller vessels.
 In the same way, Art also began to add stone and hei-shi beads to his pottery.
-The beads were often inset as part of design, such as the eye of an animal.
+The beads were often inset as part of the design, such as the eye of an animal.

-One distinctive aspect to his pottery is the use of colored clay slips.
-In the 1970’s this was a new direction for Pueblo potters, as they added various colored clays to highlight their designs.
+One distinctive aspect of his pottery is the use of colored clay slips.
+In the 1970s this was a new direction for Pueblo potters, as they added various colored clays to highlight their designs.
 Art used a variety of clay slips, from red and brown to white, pink, blue, and green.
 The use of color became more and more complex as his work evolved.
 Art said, “I made one pot with twenty-one different colors on it.
 It was in the Heard [Museum].
 It took a first Special Award.
 On the pottery I work on now, I’m only using two different kinds of clay and getting six or seven different colors.
 It’s just the control of firing and how you apply it.”

 The dynamic pairing of these two artists certainly creates a fascinating yet sad story.
 The creativity of their pottery was fresh and exciting to collectors.
-Sadly, Martha was struck by lightning in August, 1981 at the Puye Cliff Dwellings.
+Sadly, Martha was struck by lightning in August 1981 at the Puye Cliff Dwellings.
 A couple of years later Art remarried Brenda Tafoya.
 She was a daughter of Paul & Tonita Tafoya and sister of Paul Speckled Rock, Ken Tafoya, Ray Tafoya.
-Art, Brenda and their infant son Scotti were all killed in a car accident in September, 1985.
-In retrospect, it was a short career for Art and Martha, with a span of only a little bit more than decade.
+Art, Brenda and their infant son Scotti were all killed in a car accident in September 1985.
+In retrospect, it was a short career for Art and Martha, with a span of only a little bit more than a decade.
 Today, their pottery legacy lives on in the work of their son, Dean Haungooah.